YinHK-gameDev/unity-learn/constraints/README.md

 ## Constraints

-A Constraint component links the position, rotation, or scale of a GameObject to another GameObject.
+A Constraint component links the **position, rotation, or scale** of a GameObject to **another GameObject**.
 A constrained GameObject moves, rotates, or scales like the GameObject it is linked to.

 Unity supports the following types of Constraint components: